Call us today: (800) 716-7608

 Shipping Delays At Ports

 Sometimes a ship may be denied access to a port because crew members on either side of the pickup or drop off of cargo are ill with Covid-19.
 In this event, the cargo will not unload off the ship.
 Cargo will stay packed until access is granted to the shipping port.
 In many cases, businesses have a shortage of employees due to a portion of the staff being unfit to work.
-Low staff turnout in a shipyard will either slow or even stop productivity until there is a sufficient number of employees working.
+Low staff turnout in a shipyard will either slow or even stop productivity until a sufficient number of employees are working.

 Global Storage Container Shortage

 In addition to the cargo containers being stranded on anchored ships, many available storage units are still stuck inland.
-With an insufficient amount of ships to move them to their desired location, they remain unused taking up valuable space and money.
+With an insufficient amount of ships to move them to their desired location, they remain unused, taking up valuable space and money.

 Russia Invading Ukraine